Climate and Contemporary Transformations of Vernacular Architecture - Interaction, Effects and Perspectives

 Previous Research Limitations

-Most previous research on the impact of climate change has taken a mono-disciplinary approach, mainly not considering the processes responsible for the evolution and transformation of buildings, which principally stem from the inextricable link between material and environmental conditions.
+Most previous research on the impact of climate change has taken a mono-disciplinary approach, primarily not considering the processes responsible for the evolution and transformation of buildings.
+These processes principally stem from the inextricable link between material and environmental conditions.

 Innovative Approach